Celebrating the Bi Community

 This annual event on 23 September has been marked by the University every year since 2012.

-- Take a picture of yourself with your Zoom background and Tweet it to @BiVisibilityDay using #BiVisibility.
+- Take a picture of yourself with your Zoom or Teams background and Tweet it to @BiVisibilityDay using #BiVisibility.

 - Wear colours of the biflag to show support to friends and colleagues.